JunruTao/TeleTall/README.md

 * ##### 1.Start: Viewport and Window

-The viewport on the left is called `TelePad` which is the context for holding and creating `Tele-Nodes` and their connections; the one on the right is `Tall v1.0` viewport2D, rendering the geometries.
-Once OpenGL is introduced, a GL-3D viewport will replace `Tall v1.0`.
+The viewport on the left is called `TelePad` which is the context for holding and creating `Tele-Nodes` and their connections; the one on the right is `Tall` viewport2D, rendering the geometries.
+Once OpenGL is introduced, a GL-3D viewport will replace `Tall`.
   * 🖱️`Left mouse button`: click and drag to move assets and UI elements.
   * 🖱️`Right mouse button`: click and drag to nevigate around the viewport space;
   * ⌨️"`H`" key, to 'home' the viewport grid back to its origin (0,0).
+  * ⌨️"`F`" key, to 'Frame' all the geometries or nodes to the screen centre.
     * >  they all works for both viewport: `TelePad` (node viewport) and `Tall` (geometry viewport).
   * ⌨️"`ctrl`+ `;`" to show and hide the console;